Ibrahim-Hegazi/The-Ultimate-Docker-File/README.md

 #### 3. Kafka to PostgreSQL Sink
 - Create Kafka topic
-- Build PySpark streaming job
+- Build PySpark streaming job in Jupyter
 - Write to PostgreSQL with `foreachBatch`
 - Monitor with Kafka UI

 #### 4. Airflow Spark Integration
-- Write PySpark job in `./spark_jobs`
+- Write PySpark job and save in `./dev_code`
-- Create Airflow DAG with SparkSubmitOperator
+- Create Airflow DAG with PythonOperator that runs the Spark job
 - Pass dynamic dates as arguments
 - Monitor in Spark UI